 - Selective: No

 SEA - Sea Education Association is an internationally recognized leader in field-based environmental education at sea.
 SEA offers summer programs on shore in the oceanographic research community of Woods Hole, MA, at sea on the SSV Corwith Cramer, and online for rising high school sophomores, juniors and seniors.

-Whether participating in our shore program, SEAScape, going to sea with SEA Expedition, or learning online with like-minded students from around the world, you’ll learn about ocean science and the environment, forge lasting friendships, and grow as a person and as a scholar.
+Whether participating in our on shore program, SEAScape, going to sea with SEA Expedition, or participating in a virtual program with like-minded students from around the world, you’ll learn about ocean science and the environment, forge lasting friendships, and grow as a person and as a scholar.